-Vape pens have always just been practically disposable.
+Vape pens have always been practically disposable.
+Not intentionally disposable, but they often stop working soon after using them.
 Within the last year or two, there have been a lot more high quality devices being made for THC and CBD carts, with long term usage in mind.
 That’s where Vessel comes in.
 They seem to be taking the vape pen to a new level.

-The Vessel is a 240 mAh vape pen that is designed for 510 oil carts.
-It has a luxurious aesthetic, something that has been lacking in the lower end market of vape pens.
+The Vessel is a 510 threaded battery designed for 510 oil carts.
+It has a 240 mAh battery capacity and a luxurious aesthetic, something that has been lacking in the lower end market of vape pens.
 From the reviews I have seen so far, it seems like people are already regarding the Vessel as ultimate vape pen for oil.
 I look forward to testing it out with a variety of cartridges to see if it performs as well as it looks.

 The device was sent to me free of charge courtesy of Vessel for the purpose of this review.